Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Applications to various classes of polytopes and regular CW balls

 \begin{thm} Let $P$ be a simple polytope, and let $\mathcal{O}$ be a facial acyclic orientation on its 1-skeleton.
 Suppose that the directed graph on the 1-skeleton of $P$ induced by $\mathcal{O}$ is the Hasse diagram of a lattice $L$.
 Then $L$ has the following properties: \begin{enumerate} \item The pseudo-join of any collection $\{ a_1, a_2, \dots ,a_i \} $ of elements of $L$ all covering a common element $u$ will equal the join $a_1\vee a_2\vee \cdots \vee a_i $ of these same elements. \item For $S, T$ distinct collections of elements all covering a fixed element $u$, then the pseudo-join of the elements of $S$ will not equal the pseudo-join of the elements of $T$. \item Each open interval in $L$ has order complex homotopy equivalent to a ball or a sphere. \end{enumerate} \end{thm}

-\begin{proof} One may easily check that the proof of each statement above that has already been given earlier in the paper for $\mathcal{O} $ induced by a cost vector will indeed also apply more generally for facial orientations without need for any modification.
-These earlier results to be generalized are Theorem ~\ref{pseudo=join}, Lemma ~\ref{new-pseudo-joins} and Theorem ~\ref{simple-polytopes}, respectively.
-Checking that the proofs still hold unchanged is left as a completely straightforward exercise for the reader. \end{proof}
+\begin{proof} Statements (1), (2) and (3), respectively, were already proven for $\mathcal{O} $ induced by a cost vector in Theorem ~\ref{pseudo=join}, Lemma ~\ref{new-pseudo-joins} and Theorem ~\ref{simple-polytopes}, respectively.
+The same proofs still hold entirely unchanged for more general facial orientations.
+Checking this is left as a completely straightforward exercise for the interested reader. \end{proof}

 \begin{rk} Our proof of Theorem ~\ref{2-atom-base-case} relies in an essential way on the property of polytopes that two distinct 2-dimensional faces cannot share both an edge and a vertex not in that edge.
 Our proofs of Theorem ~\ref{pseudo=join}, Lemma ~\ref{new-pseudo-joins} and Theorem ~\ref{simple-polytopes} all rely upon Theorem ~\ref{2-atom-base-case}.
 This property of polytopes used in the proof of Theorem ~\ref{2-atom-base-case} does not hold for regular CW spheres in general, even with the further assumption that the regular CW sphere is simple.
-Example ~\ref{cannot-generalize} exhibits this non-implication. \end{rk}
+Example ~\ref{cannot-generalize} exhibits this non-implication, showing that Theorem ~\ref{more-general-results} cannot be extended from polytopes to regular CW spheres. \end{rk}